LesFerch/WinSetView/Manual.md

 When checked, the registry settings that turns off search highlights will be applied.

 \
+**Disable folder thumbnails**

+This option sets a registry value that tells Explorer to NOT create a thumbnail icon for *folders*.
+It has no effect on thumbnails for *files*.

+\
+**Unhide the AppData folder**

+When checked, the hidden attribute is removed from the current user's AppData folder.
+Unchecking the option re-applies the hidden attribute.

+\
 **Show paths in search results only**

 When this option is checked, path and folder name column headings in Details view are only shown in search results.
 Such headings are shown in *blue*.
 The following column headings are affected by this setting: